vercel/next.js/errors/placeholder-blur-data-url.md

 You are attempting use the `next/image` component with `placeholder=blur` property but no `blurDataURL` property.

+The `blurDataURL` might be missing because your using a string for `src` instead of a static import.

+Or `blurDataURL` might be missing because the static import is an unsupported image format.

 #### Possible Ways to Fix It

 - Add a [`blurDataURL`](https://nextjs.org/docs/api-reference/next/image#blurdataurl) property, the contents should be a small Data URL to represent the image